 Malaysia is one of the few countries where work permits are stamped in passports after a teacher has arrived in the country.
 There is no standard fast track system to have a passport endorsed before arrival in Malaysia.
 When teachers arrive at Kuala Lumpur International Airport (KLIA) their Malaysian Customs and Immigration declaration card must show that the purpose of the visit to Malaysia is marked as "Holiday", which entitles the holder to a two or three month pass.
 Once newly appointed teachers are in the country the School will take their passports to The Immigration Department and have an Employment Pass issued.
 While this sounds like a crude and somewhat 'dishonest' method, every expatriate worker in Malaysia has to go through the procedure.
-The HR Department will keep you updated with the Immigration requirement before your arrival to Malaysia.
+The People & Culture Department will keep you updated with the Immigration requirement before your arrival to Malaysia.

-Passports must be valid for at least two years before arriving in Malaysia.
+Passports must be valid for at least two years before arriving in Malaysia and has six consecutive blank pages for endorsement of employment pass.
 Children must be travelling on their own passport.